saguas/jasper_erpnext_report/README.md

 In this mode you just need to make the reports in Jaspersoft Studio.
 The simplest reports are made of one file with extension `jrxml` and some images and maybe some `localization_pt.properties` files.
 Then you need to import them into the framework. **See the `examples/` Folder**.
 The images must have, inside jrxml file, relative reference.
 So you must import them into Jaspersoft Studio when you are making your report - at the design time.
 Note that you still need to import them into the frappe framework after you finish the reports.
-The localization files don't need to be imported if they are in `Java path`.
+The localization files don't need to be imported if they are in `Java classpath`.

 To import the report just go to `Jasper Erpnext Report -> Documents -> Jasper Reports` make a new report (you just need to give a name) and before you can import the files that make your report you need to save the document.
 After save it an upload button appears.
 Note that after all files are imported you need to save again to make it permanent and to check if every thing is ok and all files needed were uploaded.
 Again, you need to configure each doctype Jasper Reports document and then save them to take effect.